 To choose lines of any color that has a similar weight, you can select stroke weight.
 This will choose all lines that have a similar thickness to the one you choose.
 The tolerance box for stroke weight allows numbers in the range of 0-1000 pixels.
 A bottom number stipulates a more accurate match.
 The default value is 5px, which is likely not particular enough for lines that are thinner.

 Step 1: We will use the same image again.
 Select the magic wand tool from the toolbar.

 Step 2: Click the object on the picture that you intend to keep.
 Click once on the forefront object to choose it as per the standard defined in the settings of the magic wand tool.
 A dotted outline will materialize around the chosen object once you click on it.

 Step 3: To select the background and the forefront object, press the shift key and click the background.
 Right-click the forefront picture, then choose to make a clipping mask.

 Step 4: This will eliminate the background, leaving only the forefront picture and white background.
 And then, you will see the Final Image.

 This has been a guide to the Remove Background In Illustrator.
-Here we discuss the Concept and step by step explanation of how to remove the background in the Illustrator.
+Here we discuss the concept of how to remove the background in Illustrator with a stepwise explanation.
 You can also go through our other suggested articles to learn more –